eesilas/unihiker-docs/docs/wiki/SystemAndConfiguration/system_and_configuration_local_web_page.md

-The UNIHIKER runs a local web page service, allowing you to access it directly from other devices.
+The UNIHIKER runs a local web page service(port:80), allowing you to access it directly from other devices.
 To do so, make sure that the device you are using (such as a computer, phone, or tablet) is on the same network as the UNIHIKER board (wired, wireless, or hotspot mode).
 Then, open the browser on the device and enter the UNIHIKER's IP address to access the webpage.
 When the UNIHIKER is connected to your computer via a USB cable, you can easily open Chrome and enter the UNIHIKER IP (10.1.2.3) to access the local webpage.

 !!! note